teamworktf/teamwork_server_beacon/examples/README.md

 # Examples

 This folder contains examples to verify a `tw_beacon` for yourself.
-There is a PHP and Python example, which can both be used to test live gameservers, but also has the ability to test offline.
+There is a PHP and Python example, which can both be used to test live gameservers, but also have the ability to test offline.

 ## Signature verification

 A signature looks like this:
 ```
-tw_beacon "v1:4:redsun:24-04-2018:MDwCHEP6WloptmfHX+ESBMpn38/hl1NJs4LfQtbX/BUCHGIhcUQbKKmNKMtk8/qvo1jPNpiEtwWbE9JZYA4="
+"v1:4:redsun:24-04-2018:MDwCHEP6WloptmfHX+ESBMpn38/hl1NJs4LfQtbX/BUCHGIhcUQbKKmNKMtk8/qvo1jPNpiEtwWbE9JZYA4="
 ```

+When the plugin is installed, it will create a ConVar which is exposed to anyone who will query for the server rule list.
 A signature is made up of the following structure:

 ```
-<version>:<sequence id>:<community provider id>:<valid signature until>:<actual signature>
+<version>:<sequence id>:<community provider id>:<valid signature until>:<base64 encoded signature frame>
 ```

-The signature itself (`<actual signature>`) is signed by the public/private keypair of teamwork.tf.
+The signature itself (`<base64 encoded signature frame>`) is signed by the [public](https://github.com/teamworktf/teamwork_server_beacon/blob/master/examples/verification_key_teamwork.pem)/private keypair of teamwork.tf.
 This signature has the following structure:

 ```
 <sequence id>:<ip>:<port>:<community provider id>:<valid signature until>
 ```

+## Verifying yourself

-The public key to verify, as well as some examples to verify a signature is present in `/tools/`.
-There is also an online tool available [on this webpage](https://teamwork.tf/community/beacon/verify).
+Everything you need to verify a signature, is present in the `/examples/` folder.
+Here you can find the public key, as well as some code examples to verify a signature (without any intervention of teamwork.tf themselves).

 ### Revoked signatures